-The honor of valedictorian and/or salutatorian reflects a student's choice to enroll in academically rigorous courses and earn high marks in courses that are challenging and preparatory for university level academics and requires 8 semesters of attendance in grades 9-12.
-The valedictorian for MHS will be the student with the highest cumulative weighted GPA during grades 9-12.
+The honor of valedictorian and/or salutatorian reflects a student's choice to enroll in academically rigorous courses and earn high marks in courses that are challenging and preparatory for university level academics and requires 8 semesters of attendance, including a minimum of 5 courses second semester senior year.
+The valedictorian for MHS will be the student with the highest cumulative weighted GPA.
 In the event that multiple students earn highest cumulative weighted GPA's for their graduating class that are identical, the honor will be shared.
 When only one student earns the title of valedictorian, the salutatorian for MHS will be awarded to the student earning the second highest cumulative weighted GPA.